 Shopping and Restaurants

-There’s more to London than Harrods and Fortnum & Mason, including the boutiques of Bond Street, the Oxford Street experience and trendy fashion districts throughout the city.
-As for restaurants, the days when London was best known for well-done roast beef and Yorkshire pudding are long past; London’s dining scene today is a vibrant gourmet experience featuring cuisines from around the world.
+There’s more to London than Harrods and Fortnum & Mason including the boutiques of Bond Street, the Oxford Street experience and trendy fashion districts throughout the city.
+As for restaurants, the days when London was best known for well-done roast beef and Yorkshire pudding are long past; the dining scene is a vibrant gourmet feast of the world’s cuisines.

 More Information on London

 Learn more about attractions, shopping and dining, and hotels – on these tourism websites:

 Visit London: Official city guide and hotel directory